Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 You can make sound investment decisions to feel secure in your ability to retire one day, even if your job doesn’t offer a pension or 401(k).

 Or to send your kids to college and also take family vacations.
-Or eliminate your debt.
+Or eliminate your student loan debt.
 Have emergency savings.
 Buy a house.
 You can control your money, rather than money having control over you.

 Financial literacy makes all of this possible.